Below are the key drivers of Johnson Controls' value that present opportunities for upside or downside:

 Tyco is a leading global provider of security products and services, fire detection and suppression products and services and life safety products.
 The business offers a broad portfolio of products and services, sold under well-known brands such as Tyco, SimplexGrinnell, Sensormatic, Wormald, Ansul, Simplex, Scott and ADT (other than in the U.S., Canada and Korea), and serves security, fire detection and suppression and life safety needs across commercial, industrial, retail, small business, institutional and governmental markets, as well as non-U.S. residential markets.
 Tyco holds market-leading positions in large, fragmented industries and believes it is well positioned to leverage its global footprint, deep industry experience, strong customer relationships and innovative technologies to expand its business in both developed and emerging markets.

 The global spread of coronavirus resulted in lockdowns in various cities across the globe, which affected industrial and economic activity in the first half of 2020.
-The Covid-19 pandemic is expected to have significant repercussions on the global economy, with slower growth for most of the economies across the globe.
+This led to a significant impact on the overall demand across the globe.

 For a company such as Johnson Controls, which primarily provides heating, ventilation, and air-conditioning and mechanical systems among other products and solutions for buildings, it has seen its sales decline.
-That said, now that several countries have initiated vaccination programs, the economies are expected to rebound, boding well for Johnson Controls' business.
+That said, now that several countries have undertaken large scale vaccination programs, the economies are expected to rebound, boding well for Johnson Controls' business.

 Emerging markets like China are projected to contribute a major share of growth in the global HVAC market due to increasing income levels, continuing urbanization, and lower current penetration levels of HVAC equipment.
 China dominates the global HVAC market and accounts for the highest unit sales annually.
 Johnson Controls' strong presence in China and other major developing markets position the company well to take advantage of these growth opportunities.